-The long-awaited finals of the IC² Institute’s annual student competition were held Saturday afternoon.
+The long-awaited finals of the IC² Institute’s annual student challenge were held Saturday afternoon.
 The top ten student teams delivered live presentations before a panel of three expert judges, and at the end of the day three happy teams walked away with a total of $15,000 in cash prizes.

 The George Kozmetsky Memorial Student Challenge was started in 2020, and provides an opportunity for UT Austin student teams to demonstrate their research and problem-solving skills as applied to real Texas communities.
 Similar to a consulting case competition, the teams are given limited time to come up with solutions to complex problems and develop professional-level presentations.